Yamini2001/HackerRank-Solutions/README.md

 52. [WordsSubsets.java](WordsSubsets.java) Solutions to calculate the word subsets.
 53. [ZigzagConversion.java](ZigzagConversion.java) Solutions to calculate the zigzag conversion.
 54. [Permutations.java](Permutations.java) Solutions to calculate the permutations.
+55. [MinimumLengthString.java](MinimumLengthString.java) Solutions to calculate the minimum length of string after operations.